KesMeow/14848CloudInfra/Project/Readme.md

         kubectl run term --image=kesterzhou/project-terminal -it

-3. Finally, interactive with the pod in interactive mode using:
+3. Finally, open another terminal and interactive with the pod in interactive mode using:

         kubectl exec term -it python terminal.py